A CPU in Lua

 Conclusion

-There is still a lot of room for experimentation: Write an assembler.
+There is a lot of room for experimentation: Write an assembler.
 Handle errors, add your own instructions and make small programs with them.
-Try to enforce the register sizes or maybe create “stack and add” subroutines.
+Try to enforce the register sizes or create “stack and add” subroutines.
 You could also try to create opcodes with different cycle length or implement a small pipeline (and then resolve stalls).
+Have fun with it!